pulpgrinder/passiflora/README.md

 ## POSIX Functions

 Passiflora bridges a subset of C's stdio file I/O functions so that your JavaScript can read and write files on the host filesystem.
 All functions are **async** and return Promises.
 They are available both as global functions and as methods on `PassifloraIO`.
+An effort has been made to keep these as similar to the standard POSIX functions as possible.

 ### Quick Example